openstack/ironic-python-agent/doc/source/contributor/hardware_managers.rst

 How can I build a custom HardwareManager?
 -----------------------------------------
-Custom HardwareManagers should subclass hardware.HardwareManager or hardware.GenericHardwareManager.
+In general, custom HardwareManagers should subclass hardware.HardwareManager.
+Subclassing hardware.GenericHardwareManager should only be considered if the aim is to raise the priority of all methods of the GenericHardwareManager.
 The only required method is evaluate_hardware_support(), which should return one of the enums in hardware.HardwareSupport.
 Hardware support determines which hardware manager is executed first for a given function (see: "`How are methods executed on HardwareManagers?`_" for more info).
 Common methods you may want to implement are ``list_hardware_info()``, to add additional hardware the GenericHardwareManager is unable to identify and ``erase_devices()``, to erase devices in ways other than ATA secure erase or shredding.